Metropolis (1927 film): Munich Archive version (1987)

 The moderate commercial success of the Moroder version inspired Enno Patalas, the archivist of the Munich Film Archive, to make an exhaustive attempt to restore the movie in 1986.
 Starting from the version in the Museum of Modern Art collection, this version took advantage of new acquisitions and newly discovered German censorship records of the original inter-titles, as well as the musical score and other materials from the estate of composer Gottfried Huppertz.
-The Munich restoration also utilized newly rediscovered still photographs to represent scenes that were still missing from the film.
+The Munich restoration also used newly rediscovered still photographs to represent scenes that were still missing from the film.
 The Munich version was 9,840 feet, or 109 minutes long.

 Restored Authorized Edition (2001)

 In 1998, Friedrich-Wilhelm-Murnau-Stiftung commissioned film preservationist Martin Koerber to create a "definitive" restoration of Metropolis by expanding on the Munich version.
 Previously unknown sections of the film were discovered in film museums and archives around the world, including a nitrate original camera negative from the Bundesarchiv-Filmarchiv, as well as nitrate prints from the George Eastman House, the British Film Institute and the Cineteca Italiana.
 These original film elements, digitally cleaned and repaired to remove defects, were used to assemble the film.
 Newly written intertitles were used to explain missing scenes.

 The 2001 restoration premiered on 15 February 2001 at the Berlin Film Festival, with a new score by Bernd Schultheis, performed live by the Rundfunk-Sinfonieorchester Berlin.
 For theatrical and DVD release, it featured a new recording of Huppertz's original score performed by a 65-piece orchestra.
 The running time is 124 minutes at 24 fps, and it was released internationally on various DVD editions beginning in 2003.
+This version of Metropolis was added to UNESCO's Memory of the World International Register in 2001, recognising it as a cultural work of global importance.
+It was the first film to achieve this status.